Go to content Go to the menu

 Content type: Page

-Contemporary societies face numerous, complex, and cross-cutting challenges that call into question the longevity of our development model, its sustainability, and our ability to function as a society.
-Whether these challenges relate to environmental and climate change, demographics, politics, or technology (particularly digital technology), they call into question our lifestyles and our models of development, production, consumption, work organization, education, healthcare, spatial planning, mobility, and more.
-These changes bring opportunities, but they also generate risks, particularly for the most vulnerable populations.
-They are therefore sources of social, political, and economic disruption that directly challenge the governance of our societies.
-Supporting the transition to new, more sustainable and equitable development models has become a challenge for public actors.
-To meet this challenge, the Montpellier site offers high-level social science research in various disciplines: economics, law, political science, geography, education and training sciences, management, and sociology.
-The objective of the Key Initiative on Public Transition Policies (KIPPT) is to enhance the visibility and promote local, national, and international interactions among scientists at the Montpellier site whose work in the social sciences is related to public transition policies.
-On the one hand, the aim is to bring researchers together and structure them into a sustainable network.
-The KIPPT will thus help to stimulate and encourage exchanges and synergies and raise the profile of the Montpellier site's collective expertise in public transition policies.
-On this basis, the KIPPT also aims to structure a "science/society" relationship by acting as a bridge between researchers working on transition policies and public and civil society actors.
-To this end, various partners such as local authorities (notably the Occitanie Region and Montpellier Méditerranée Métropole), businesses, and associations are involved in the project.
-A broad and multidisciplinary definition of public transition policies KIPPT supports a broad definition of public transition policies, based on the three pillars of I-site—feeding, protecting, and caring—and beyond.
-It approaches public policy, public action, and governance from a multidisciplinary perspective.
-It brings together numerous laboratories from the I-Site's Social Sciences cluster around three main areas: Area 1: stimulating exchanges between laboratories and disciplines around key sectoral themes on the site, such as climate/energy, ecological, digital, agricultural, and food transition, mobility/transport, health, etc. Area 2: promoting reflection on the coherence and articulation between public transition policies and integration issues.
-Particular attention is paid to the cross-cutting issue of inequalities on the one hand, and to territorial projects as vectors of integration to address tensions between sectoral and territorial logics on the other.
+Contemporary societies face numerous, complex, and cross-cutting challenges that call into question the viability of our development model, its sustainability, and our ability to function as a society.
+Whether these changes are environmental and climatic, demographic, political, or technological (particularly in the digital realm), they challenge our ways of life, as well as our models of development, production, consumption, work organization, education, healthcare, urban planning, and mobility.
+These changes bring opportunities but also generate risks, particularly for the most vulnerable populations.
+They thus pose risks of social, political, and economic disruption that directly challenge the governance of our societies.
+Supporting the transition toward new, more sustainable and equitable development models has become a challenge for public actors.
+To address this challenge, the Montpellier campus offers a dynamic, high-level social science research environment across various disciplines: economics, law, political science, geography, education and training sciences, management, and sociology.
+The objective of the Key Initiative on Public Transition Policies (KIPPT) is to enhance visibility and foster local, national, and international interactions among researchers at the Montpellier campus whose social science work relates to public transition policies.
+On the one hand, this involves bringing researchers together and establishing a sustainable network.
+The KIPPT will thus help to drive and stimulate exchanges and synergies and to highlight the collective expertise of the Montpellier site on public transition policies.
+On this basis, the KIPPT also aims to foster a “science/society” relationship by acting as a bridge between researchers working on transition policies and public and civil society actors.
+To this end, various partners—such as local authorities (notably the Occitanie Region and Montpellier Méditerranée Métropole), businesses, and associations—are involved in the project.
+A broad and multidisciplinary definition of public transition policies KIPPT supports a broad definition of public transition policies, centered on the three pillars of I-Site—feeding, protecting, and caring—and beyond.
+It approaches public policies, public action, and governance from a multidisciplinary perspective.
+It brings together numerous laboratories within the I-Site Social Sciences cluster around three main axes: Axis 1: fostering exchanges between laboratories and disciplines around key sectoral themes on the site, such as climate/energy, ecological, digital, agricultural, and food transitions, as well as mobility/transport and health… Axis 2: Fostering reflection on the coherence and articulation between public transition policies and integration issues.
+Particular attention is paid to the cross-cutting issue of inequalities on the one hand, and to territorial projects as vectors of integration to address, in particular, the tensions between sectoral and territorial logics on the other.
 Axis 3: Address cross-cutting issues related to the governance of transitions.
-Issues related to the design of public transition policies (PTPs), their public debate and evaluation.
-Issues related to the implementation of PTPs: cooperation between actors, sectors, levels of government, financing, citizen/civil society participation, etc. Issues of conflict/acceptability of transition policies Issues related to the methods and instruments used: cost-benefit approaches, multi-criteria approaches, incentive instruments, regulatory instruments, pricing, planning, trajectories, etc. Issues related to changes in stakeholders' perceptions, opinions, and behaviors in response to transitions Actions to promote the creation of a scientific community A call for multidisciplinary and multi-laboratory research projects "Structuring" projects "Impulse" projects A platform dedicated to KIPPT link Project monitoring and promotion Resource center for the community Three scientific days
+Issues related to the design of public transition policies (PTPs), their public debate, and their evaluation.
+Issues related to the implementation of PTPs: cooperation among actors, sectors, levels of government, financing, citizen/civil society participation, etc. Issues of conflict and acceptability of transition policies Issues related to the methods and instruments employed: cost-benefit and multi-criteria approaches, incentive and regulatory instruments, pricing, planning, trajectories, etc. Issues related to changing perceptions, opinions, and behaviors of stakeholders regarding transitions Initiatives to foster the creation of a scientific community A call for multidisciplinary and multi-laboratory research projects “Structuring” Projects “Impulse” Projects A platform dedicated to KIPPT link Project monitoring and promotion Resource center for the community Three scientific days

-[Takeoff #8] Towards Marie Sklodowska-Curie postdoctoral fellowship funding
+[Takeoff #8] Toward a Marie Sklodowska-Curie Postdoctoral Fellowship

 Content type: Article , Video